ysyk2021/the-relentless-cycle-how-to-keep-moving-forward-even-through-setbacks/src/chapter-2-1.md

-Chapter 2: Defining the Relentless Cycle: Identifying the Components of a Relentless Mindset
+Identifying the Components of a Relentless Mindset
 ============================================================================================

 The relentless cycle is a framework for approaching setbacks and challenges with resilience and perseverance.
 In this chapter, we will identify the components of a relentless mindset.